-Are You With the Right Tribe?
+Are We With the Right Tribe?

-So many things affect how we see ourselves.
-We have been bombarded since birth with messages that go into our subconscious mind and form how we think, act, and believe about ourselves.
+Since birth, we have been bombarded with messages that enter our subconscious mind and form how we think, act, and what we believe about ourselves.

 One thing that came up is how I have been with the wrong tribe for most of my life.
 A tribe, defined by Merriam-Webster, is “a social group composed chiefly of numerous families, clans, or generations having a shared ancestry and language” and also “a group of persons having a common character, occupation, or interest.”